The Art of the Non-Response: When Silence Is Your Best Move

 - "Per the schedule, I'll be there at 5."

-These are the Grey Rock versions of a response — minimal, uninformative, emotionally inert.
+These are Grey Rock versions of a reply: minimal, uninformative, emotionally flat.
 They close the loop without opening a thread.

 - Some acknowledgment is genuinely required

-- There's a logistical question but the rest of the message is noise
+- There's a logistical question but the rest is noise

-- Full silence might reasonably be interpreted as missing the message
+- Full silence might reasonably look like you missed the message

 Building the Muscle

-The ability to not respond to something that provokes you is a skill.
-It requires sitting with discomfort — the discomfort of an accusation sitting unanswered, the discomfort of not defending yourself, the discomfort of not knowing how they'll interpret the silence.
+Not responding to something that provokes you is a skill.
+It means sitting with discomfort: an accusation unanswered, yourself undefended, not knowing how they'll read the silence.

-That discomfort diminishes with practice.
-The first time you choose silence, it's hard.
-The fifth time, you've started to see what it produces — which is usually less than you feared and more than engagement would have given you.
+That discomfort usually shrinks with practice.
+The first time is hard.
+By the fifth time you've often seen what silence produces: usually less than you feared and more than engagement would have given you.

 Start with low-stakes messages.
-Practice identifying messages where no response is genuinely required.
-Notice what happens when you don't respond.
+Practice spotting when no response is genuinely required.
+Notice what happens when you don't reply.
 Build from there.

 You have the right not to answer.
-That right doesn't need to be earned or justified.
-You can simply exercise it.
+You don't need to earn or justify it.